Welcome to the home of Toronto Dark Arts Market. We present curated artisan and vintage markets dedicated to all things weird and wonderful.

 News

-The vendor call for our Merry Creepmas Market on December 6th is now closed.
+The vendor call for our My Bloody Valentine Market on February 7th, 2026 is now closed.
 We thank everyone who expressed interest in taking part.
-All applicants, including those on the waiting list, will be contacted no later than October 23rd.
+All applicants, including those on the waiting list, will be contacted no later than December 11th.
 Please check your inboxes and spam folders.
-We ask that artisans who did not apply during …
+We ask that artisans who did not …

-Continue reading “Vendor Call Closed – Merry Creepmas Market”
+Continue reading “Vendor Call Closed – My Bloody Valentine Market”

 About